Best Practices

 Building Multi-Architecture Images

 Note: This section provides information only on on building multi-arch images.
-Referencing a multi-arch image does not differ from images for just one platform, see the ocm add resources command for the OCM CLI
+Referencing a multi-arch image does not differ from images for just one platform.

 At the time of writing this guide Docker is not able to build multi-architecture (multi-arch / multi-platform) images natively.
 Instead, the buildx plugin is used.
 However, this implies building and pushing images in one step to a remote container registry as the local Docker image store does not support multi-arch images (for additional information, see the Multi-arch build and images, the simple way blog post)

 The OCM CLI has some built-in support for dealing with multi-arch images during the component version composition (ocm add resources).
 This allows building all artifacts locally and push them in a separate step to a container registry.
 This is done by building single-arch images in a first step (still using buildx for cross-platform building).
-In a second step all images are bundled into a multi-arch image, which is stored as local artifact in a component (CA) or common transport (CTF) archive.
+In a second step all images are bundled into a multi-arch image, which is stored as local artifact in a CTF archive.
 This archive can be processed as usual (e.g., for signing or transfer to other locations).
 When pushed to an image registry, multi-arch images are generated with a multi-arch-image manifest.

 The following steps illustrate this procedure.
-For a simple project with a Go binary and a helm-chart assume the following file structure:
+For a simple project with a Go binary and a Helm chart assume the following folder structure.
+The example is built using content from here for Golang code and here for the Helm chart

 tree .